Courthouse steps with scales of justice

 • Protective orders — if there are safety concerns, you can request emergency protective orders as part of your divorce case.

-We file temporary order motions at the Victorville courthouse as needed to protect our clients' interests during the litigation process.
+We file temporary order motions at the Barstow Family Court as needed to protect our clients' interests during the litigation process.

 Step 6: Discovery and Negotiation